apertahealth/rchart/README.md

 22. chat

 # 2. License
-- todo: explain AGPL3 and how you can use this code

 # 3. Installation
 You can download via the following.
 Alternatively you can download on your specific platform or build the program from source.
 What is building from source?
 Explained: